jlaufenb/collar-viewer/README.md

 _____________________________

 This is a shiny app for visualizing and summarizing GPS collar data from lynx in Alaska.
-Currently, users upload a .csv file that at a minimum contains unprojected GPS fixes (lat/long), collarIDs and dates.
-See "Data.csv" as an example.
-These are read in and mapped using leaflet.
+Currently, users upload a RData file that contains a dataframe named "dat".
+This dataframe at a minimum contains unprojected GPS fixes
+(lat/long), collarIDs and dates.
+These data are imported and mapped using leaflet.
 A summary table is produced that includes includes refuges and fist and last fix dates, by collarID.
 Users can subset the data by date range, collarID, and Refuge.